isomerpages/nyp-sxd/_success-stories/Novotel Singapore on Stevens.md

 **Outcomes:** In response to the challenges faced by the hotel industry in the wake of the pandemic, a group of 10 innovation leads together from various departments came together with NYP design students to redefine the check-in, dine-in, and housekeeping experiences.

-&gt; "It has provided me insights in aiming on improving the experience of consumers.
+&gt;&gt; "It has provided me insights in aiming on improving the experience of consumers.
 We can work not efficiently but effectively on how we tackle problem solving and identifying solutions.”

-&gt; “This is also an opportunity to enhance the quality of the hotel services and a chance for the team to develop their individual capabilities in innovation.”
+&gt;&gt; “This is also an opportunity to enhance the quality of the hotel services and a chance for the team to develop their individual capabilities in innovation.”